tigrkoshka/2023-MIPT-PL-Concepts/karma/include/executor/README.md

 (for the definition of the strictest combination of two configs refer to the *Execution configuration* section of the [docs](../../docs/Karma.pdf)).

-Each constructor/method that accepts an instance of the `Config` class, accepts it as an optional parameter.
+Each exported constructor/method that accepts an instance of the `Config` class, accepts it as an optional parameter.
 The default value for that parameter is always the configuration not setting any blocks on either registers of address space and not bounding the stack size, which is in accordance with the [docs](../../docs/Karma.pdf).

+#### Presets

 The `Config` class additionally provides convenient presets not specified in the [docs](../../docs/Karma.pdf).
 The presets are static functions returning